axel-springer-kugawana/serverless-alb-plugin/README.md

 [![npm version](https://badge.fury.io/js/serverless-plugin-alb.svg)](https://badge.fury.io/js/serverless-plugin-alb)
 [![GitHub Actions](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Faxel-springer-kugawana%2Fserverless-alb-plugin%2Fbadge&style=flat-square)](https://actions-badge.atrox.dev/axel-springer-kugawana/serverless-alb-plugin/goto)

+**Warning: Since Serverless v1.46 was released, ALB events are supported natively so you do not need this plugin unless you are using an earlier version of Serverleess.**

 This plugin compiles ALB events to Lambda Target Groups and ALB Listener Rules (as CloudFormation resources).
 It does not create a new ALB, it requires an existing ALB with a HTTP or HTTPS listener.

 ## Requirements

+Tested with:
 * Node.js >= `v8.10`
 * Serverless Framework >= `v1.40`